observablehq/plot/README.md

 * a function to be passed the array of values for each bin and the extent of the bin
 * an object with a *reduce* method

-When the hexbin transform has an *r* output channel, bins are returned in order of descending radius.

 See also the [hexgrid](#hexgrid) mark.

 ### Custom initializers